What is a Google Business Profile (previously Google My Business) Page?

 - False information.

-- That my Google My Business page isn’t verified, but it is.
+- That my Google Business Profile (previously Google My Business) page isn’t verified, but it is.
 I got the postcard years ago!

 - This business that called me has no presence online.

 - It is hiding because the company itself is a SCAM!

 I did a Google search for “Modern Spotlight,” the company that “Joe” talked to, and that business doesn’t even have its own Google Business Profile (previously Google My Business) page!
 I’m guessing that’s because it would have such a poor rating if it did.
 See the consumer complaints against “Modern Spotlight” on Better Business Bureau’s website here.

 The Update & Conclusion

 Due to this blog post and the audio recording above, Christopher Erickson over at the FTC contacted us about an ongoing investigation to take action to stop deceptive robocalls aimed at small business owners by Pointbreak Media, LLC & Modern Source Media, LLC.

 See the case proceedings for PointBreak Media, LLC/Modern Source Media, LLC/Modern Spotlight LLC. filed by the Federal Trade Commission.
 See the federal injunction.
 See the below excerpt: